 The Art of the Story kick-off program is an Adult Story Slam Contest.
 This Slam is a competition within a set time limit, placing emphasis on a storytellers content and performance.
-The 2018 contest features Ellen Wolfson, John Wylder, Kristin Olson-Huddle, and Maggie Lott.
+The 2019 contest features Janet Liu, Patrick Gannon, Sankar Raman, Norina Beck, and Mike Devenney.

-This program for adults takes place at the Beaverton City Library on Saturday, April 21, 7-9 p.m.
+This program for adults takes place at the Beaverton City Library on Saturday, April 27, 7-8 p.m., doors open at 6:30 p.m.

 Each story must be an original work.
 First person, real life adventures are expected.
 Fiction, folktale/myths are not allowed.
-The four tellers each have 10 minutes to tell their story from memory.
+The five tellers each have 10 minutes to tell their story from memory.

 This Slam is judged by the audience!
-The winner receives a cash prize and the opportunity to tell a story at the Festival Finale May 5 at the Sherwood Center for the Arts.
+The winner receives a cash prize and the opportunity to tell a story at the Festival Finale May 4 at the Arts & Communication Magnet Academy (ACMA) Auditorium in Beaverton.

 Liu grew up in Taiwan and immigrated to America with her family when she was a child.
 She has lived with perspectives from two different cultures.
 She will share her personal stories, especially her Chinese-American stories; to help nurture understanding of the Chinese culture.
 She is retired and enjoys playing the piano, storytelling, and volunteering in her community.
 She is the fortunate mother of a beautiful young woman.